18-19 November 2016

 A look into the decorative skin of rays, how to imitate it and some hands-on experience.

-Catherine Silverman, Junior Fellow Furniture Conservation at the Metropolitan Museum of Art, New York, USA
+Catherine Silverman, Andrew W. Mellon Fellow, Department of Objects Conservation, The Metropolitan Museum of Art, New York, USA

 The royal sparkle of tortoiseshell